 The Impact perk, which allows you to stun any opponent if you double cast a projectile spell, effectively nullifies all possibility of you taking damage, should you stock up on enough mana potions because of the length of the stun.
 The only exception is other mages with tough wards.

 Enhanced crossbows.
-They ignore almost as much armor as a fully perked warhammer, they have higher damage than Dragonbone or Daedric Bows, they can be double-enchanted, that, and they accept the same explosive projectiles as the regular crossbows.
+They ignore almost as much armor as a fully perked warhammer, they have higher damage than Dragonbone or Daedric Bows, they can be double-enchanted, they can stagger enemies, and they can use explosive bolts like normal crossbows.

-Genius Bonus: See if you can find a copy of the book Palla lying around somewhere - the opening lines are a reworking of Nabokov's Lolita
+See if you can find a copy of the book Palla lying around somewhere - the opening lines are a reworking of Nabokov's Lolita.

 Necromancers.
 It isn't that they toss frost spells or summon skeletons, that's easy.
 It isn't that they come in packs, though that is more worrisome.
 No, the frustrating thing about necromancers is that they can revive each other.
 And you always seem to miss one.

-Lesser draugr in general (Draugr Scourge and Deathlord are Demonic Spiders).
-They are more annoying than hard, since many dungeons have a lot of them.
-They also drop very little valuables and their rusty weapons are heavy and doesn't worth much when sold.
+Lesser draugr in general (The Scourge and Deathlord are Demonic Spiders).
+They're more annoying than hard, since many dungeons have a lot of them.
+They also drop very little valuables and their rusty weapons are heavy and aren't worth much when sold.

 Wolves are fairly weak, even at the start, and even if they ambush you (which happens a lot) they don't do much damage.
 What puts them in this category, however, is that they transmit Rockjoint, which will cut down your melee damage by 25%.
 And it's almost impossible to stop them from getting at least one hit in, so you'll be traveling back to town a lot to get it cured.
 This can somewhat be remedied with Cure Disease potions but they are fairly expensive early game and all but one the ingredients to make your own are very uncommon.

 Nothing is more comically annoying than a mudcrab with zero self-preservation instincts that scuttles up behind you while you're fighting a dragon and starts stabbing away.
-Sure, you can turn around and one-hit kill the thing, but you have to take your eyes off the ENORMOUS DEMONIC LIZARD to do it.
+Sure, you can turn around and one-hit kill the thing, but you have to take your eyes off the dragon to do it.
+By the same tokens, dragons can get distracted by the little pests and fly off from your battle to deal with them, which forces you to chase the dragon down.

 Crossed with Gender Bender: Male Dunmer Dovahkiins' grunts sound like those of female Dunmer in Oblivion.